-This was a bigger issue before automatic map updates came into the game.
-Now it’s something you don’t really need to think about.
-Just go to the Offline Maps settings and activate automatic updates.
+If you want to keep your maps offline indefinitely, all you need to do is go to the Offline Maps settings and activate automatic updates.
 This will ensure your offline maps are constantly updated when expired.
-You can even choose to only be updated when using WiFi, ensuring your precious gigabytes don’t go to waste.
+You can even choose to only be updated when using WiFi, ensuring your precious mobile gigabytes don’t go to waste.

 When offline, the application won’t have everything Google Maps has to offer.
 There won’t be information such as bike routes, walking directions, traffic details, lane guidance, and all those goodies that make Google Maps stand out.
 Almost everything else should work as expected.
 You can look for addresses, find businesses, and easily navigate to them.

 How to store offline maps

 Without further ado, let’s show you how the magic happens.

 - Open the Google Maps application.

-- Find the area or location you want to download.
+- Choose the area you want to download.

 - You can now pinch-to-zoom in and out, making the download area larger or smaller.

 - After making your selection, hit the Download button in the lower-right corner.

 Once your maps are downloaded you can navigate and find directions as you would when online.
 Just remember not every feature will be there, as we mentioned before.

 Taking a quick trip offline, but don’t need the entire area saved?
 There’s a more temporary way to use Google Maps offline.
-Navigation works offline just by simply setting up your route when you have a connection.
+Navigation works offline just by setting up your route when you have a connection.
 Maps will automatically download the info you need to get to your destination.
-This is completely independent of your manually downloaded map areas, as discussed today.
-Once your route is configured, Maps will hold the data at least until you arrive at your goal, or until Maps is turned off on your device.
+This is completely independent of your manually downloaded map areas.
+Once your route is configured, Maps will hold the data at least until you get to your destination, or until Maps is turned off on your device.